RoboticsURJC/teachingrobotics/_pages/exercises/ComputerVision/marker_visual_loc.md

 {% include gallery id="exampletag" caption="Exampletag" %}

-The apriltags are set at 0.8 meters in height and have a size of 0.3 x 0.3 meters.
+The apriltags are set at 0.8 meters in height and have a size of 0.3 x 0.3 meters (the black part is 0.24 x 0.24 meters).

 ### PnP (Perspective-n-Point)